prioritizr/prioritizr/cran-comments.md

 ## Downstream dependencies

-The package has two reverse dependencies on CRAN (i.e., prior3D, priorCON).
+The package has five reverse dependencies on CRAN (i.e., _prior3D_, _priorCON_, _MultiscaleSCP_, _robust.prioritizr_, _prioriactions_).
 I have checked that this submission is compatible with the latest versions of these packages.
-Both of these packages pass CRAN package checks with this new submission.
+All of these packages pass CRAN package checks with this new submission.